 14. To Clean Natural Teeth

-Baking soda can’t bleach teeth, but it can return them to their natural brightness.
+Baking soda can’t bleach teeth, but it can restore them to their natural brightness.

-Use baking soda—either on its own or with your regular toothpaste—to brush away coffee, tea, and tobacco stains.
+Use baking soda—either on its own or with toothpaste—to brush away coffee, tea, and tobacco stains.
 According to the Journal of the American Dental Association, it is safe for daily use.

 Having teeth that stain easily, I also dampen my toothbrush with three percent hydrogen peroxide, which has helped retain the results of my last whitening treatment.